Cancer

 forms when

-limited.
+signaled.
 In cancer, some fully differentiated cells

 appear to "back up" to their more primitive

 states, and then grow out of control.
-There is

-you likely know genes consist of sequences of DNA
+Genes consist of sequences of DNA

 bases chosen from the

-a short alphabet of twenty amino acids that make
+an alphabet of twenty amino acids that make

-mistake.
 When the DNA

 is duplicated